Mountain Biking Northern California

 Mountain Bike Oregon

 MTB Oregon PicI spend the last 5 days riding up in Oregon, 2 days on rides just with friends, and 3 days at Mountain Bike Oregon (MBO).
 Mountain Bike Oregon is a mountain bike get together held in Oakridge, Oregon, a no-name town in central Oregon with a trail system that is second to none.
 The ‘500 miles’ of trails listed on Mountain Bike Oregon’s web site is not an exaggeration, and the quality of the trails is phenomenal.
 Most of the trails are skinny, buffed single track, but there is a good selection of technical riding as well.
 Rivers and streams crisscross the unique rain forests of northwest Oregon.
 The technical challenges are as often made of roots and tree stumps rather than rocks and you are just as often riding on bark and pine needles as dirt on many trails.
-(My Pictures from MBO) Read the rest of this entry »
+(My Pictures from MBO) Continue reading Mountain Bike Oregon

 Snow Ride in the Sierra

 Vince (Portola Vince on MTBR) had asked me to take him on a tour of some of the trails off of Highway 108.
 I had planned on showing him Pinball (Older Report) and a few other assorted trails but the week before Jeff Boatman was bragging about riding the lower half of Pinecrest Peak trail… hmmm, I had to get some of that action.
 Turns out we did ride Pinecrest but we sure payed for it (Skip to the Pictures).
-Read the rest of this entry »
+Continue reading Snow Ride in the Sierra

 How to Steal a Ride in the Sierra Nevada